PalashPandey/DailyDilbert/readme.md

 # Daily Dilbert Wallpaper
 Simple python script that sets desktop wallpaper to that day's Dilber comic.
+Run this on the task scheduler everyday to update desktop wallpaper everyday.

 # Result of the script on my work computer
 ![Comic Desktop Example](https://raw.githubusercontent.com/PalashPandey/DailyDilbert/master/WorkLaptopExample.png)